 Policy # 14.
-Activities and development, including the construction or reconstruction of erosion protection structures, shall be undertaken so that there will be no measurable increase in erosion or flooding at the site of such activities or development or at other locations.
-Commentary: This policy is covered by the SWPPP, which will be reviewed by the Village Engineer.
+Activities and development, including the construction or reconstruction of erosion protection structures, shall be undertaken so that there will be no measurable increase in erosion or

 Policy #17.
 (Policies #15 and 16 listed as are not applicable to the LWRP) Whenever possible, use nonstructural measures to minimize damage to natural resources and property from flooding and erosion.
 Such measures shall include: (i) the setback of buildings and structures; (ii) the planting of vegetation and the installation of sand fencing and draining; (iii) the reshaping of bluffs; and (iv) the floodproofing of buildings or their elevation above the base flood level.
 Commentary: This policy does not apply